-The Southwest Clean Air Agency herein after referred to as the Agency uses the revenue and expenditure classifications contained in the Budgeting Accounting and Reporting System (BARS) manual.
-The manual is prescribed by the State Auditor's Office under the authority of Washington State law, Chapter 43.09 RCW.
+The Southwest Clean Air Agency herein after referred to as the Agency reports financial activity using the revenue and expenditure classifications, statements, and schedules contained in the Cash Basis Budgeting, Accounting and Reporting System (BARS) manual.
+This basis of accounting and reporting is another comprehensive basis of accounting (OCBOA) that is prescribed by the State Auditor's Office under the authority of Washington State law, Chapter 43.09 RCW.

 The Agency was incorporated on May 7, 1968 and operates under the laws of the State of Washington applicable to an Air Pollution Agency.
 The Agency is a general purpose governmental entity and provides a program to achieve and maintain levels of ambient air quality to protect public health and safety for Southwest Washington.
 The Agency uses a single-entry, cash basis accounting which is a departure from generally accepted accounting principles (GAAP).